NVIDIA Jetson Setup

 Jetson Setup

-To make sure that these instructions can be followed by anyone, we will assume that the Jetson is running Ubuntu 22.04 on Jetpack 6.
-Then, install ROS2 Humble:
+These instructions assume that the Jetson is running Ubuntu 22.04 on Jetpack 6.
+Then, install ROS 2 Humble:

 1. Follow installation instructions at https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html